ilanschnell/bitarray/README.rst

   * add Python 2.4 support
   * add (module level) function bitdiff for calculating the difference between two bitarrays

-**0.7.0** (2012-02-15):

-  * add iterdecode method (C level), which returns an iterator but is otherwise like the decode method
-  * improve memory efficiency and speed of pickling large bitarray objects

 Please find the complete change log